jonathanandrewsuk/cradl/docs/roadmap.md

 ### Iterative Cycles - Accounts & Payments

 * Bring up other endpoints in a similar fashion, getting basic functionality live and testing with key clients.
-* Perform integration testing for more advanced tasks e.g adding KYC to a User
+* Perform integration testing for more advanced tasks e.g adding KYC to a User, then funding a newly created account

 </div>